defold/doc/docs/en/manuals/mesh.md

 ## Runtime manipulation

 You can manipulate meshes at runtime using Defold buffers.

-## Material constants

-{% include shared/material-constants.md component='mesh' variable='tint' %}

-`tint`
-: The color tint of the mesh (`vector4`).
-The vector4 is used to represent the tint with x, y, z, and w corresponding to the red, green, blue and alpha tint.

-## Vertex local vs world space
-If the Vertex Space setting of the mesh material is set to Local Space the data will be provided as-is to you in your shader, and you will have to transform vertices/normals as usual on the GPU.

-If the Vertex Space setting of the mesh material is set to World Space you have to either provide a default “position” and “normal”, stream, or you can select it from the dropdown, when editing the mesh.
-This is so that the engine can transform the data to world space for batching with other objects.

-## Examples
-Refer to the [forum announcement post for more information](https://forum.defold.com/t/mesh-component-in-defold-1-2-169-beta/65137) on how to use the Mesh component, including sample projects and code snippets.

 Example of creating a cube from triangle strips:

 ```Lua